High Protein Puppy Chow

 That said, you’ll be adding quite a bit of fat and calories going that route.
 So if you can spare 10 minutes for baking, the recipe below will save over 100 calories.

 What’s unique, at least in my mind, about this protein puppy chow recipe is the play on powdered sugar for the final coating.
 In my many failed attempts at making Kit Kats and even this puppy chow, I found that protein powder and cocoa powder alone didn’t stick all that well without the fat from real peanut butter.
 But blending them into a powdered sugar alternative with stevia seemed to alleviate those issues.
-This could open a world of possibilities for future recipes.

 As you can see in the photo above, you can go with a straight vanilla powdered sugar coating (bottom right) or simply add one tablespoon of cocoa powder to go with a chocolate coating (top two).
 In the bottom left photo, you can see the chocolate covered Chex right out of the oven.
 Nice and crispy!